Let RSCK Assist in Resolving Issues

 If an agreement is reached during the mediation session, the parties are asked to put their agreement in writing which will be final and binding.
 If the parties fail to reach an agreement, the mediation is terminated and arbitration can still be filed.
 Please note that any discussions during the mediation are confidential and cannot be used in the arbitration hearing.

 The REALTORS® of South Central Kansas has adopted the use of the Jeanne Erikson Counseling & Coaching for all mediations to ensure impartiality.
 You can request mediation by contacting Cindi Siggs, Professional Standards Administrator by email or calling 316-263.3167.

-- We NEVER offer legal advice to members or the public.
+- We NEVER offer legal advice to members of the public.
 Please contact the Wichita Bar Association for assistance or referral to a real estate attorney.

 - We cannot affect a Kansas Real Estate License.
 If your pursuit is to affect a Kansas real estate agent’s license, refer to the Kansas Real Estate Commission.